KimboTodd/kimblog/_posts/chromeExtension.md

 1. Create a manifest.json file like so:

-Every Chrome extension starts with a manifest.json file, a fairly industry standard way to give some metadata about the code.
+Every Chrome extension starts with a manifest.json file, a fairly industry-standard way to provide metadata about the code.
 In my case, it looks like this:

 ```json
 {